MSchotsman/OLO-RID/readme.md

-# Obfuscated Location Disclosure for Remote ID-enabled UAVs (OLDRIDUAV)
+# Obfuscated Location Disclosure for Remote ID-enabled UAVs (OLD-RID)
 This is a proof-of-concept for Obfuscated Location Disclosure for Remote ID-enabled UAVs, using a modified Planar Isotropic Mechanism (PIM) from Xiao et al. [\[1\]](https://doi.org/10.1145/2810103.2813640).
 This code was tested on a Raspberry PI 3 Model B+ (Raspbian OS) and a Personal Computer (VM with a Linux OS).
 From a flight path, in csv format with headers (latitude, longitude, altitude), it will obfuscate each location and encrypt the UAV's actual location.
 All of the componenents needed for a Remote ID message are stored in the `message` variable in `main.c`.

 ## Installation steps